Kobach’s take-no-prisoners style at forefront in Kansas race

 TOPEKA, Kan.
 (AP) — At a parade this summer, candidate for governor Kris Kobach rode a jeep with a replica machine gun mounted on it.
-When some people complained the stunt scared children, Kobach, Kansas’ secretary of state, mockingly called the reaction a “snowflake meltdown.”
+When some people complained that the stunt scared children, Kobach, Kansas’ secretary of state, mocked their “snowflake meltdown .”

 And he kept on riding the vehicle in other parades, posting photos on social media regularly.